KidRated.com is listed by the kidSAFE Seal Program.

 Greenwich Park

 There’s so much to do in Greenwich we’ve given it an itinerary all to itself.
 Like Richmond, it’s home to both fallow and red deer so keep your eyes peeled.
 Again it’s on a hill which means visitors can enjoy amazing views across the River Thames once they’ve bust a gut to get to the top.
-Obviously you can combine your visit with a trip to the Royal Observatory (at the top) or National Maritime Museum (at the bottom of the hill).
+Obviously you can combine your visit with a trip to the Royal Observatory (at the top) or the National Maritime Museum (at the bottom of the hill).

 They also offer a bandstand, a nicely equipped children’s adventure playground and entertainment.
 There are numerous refreshment points and full facilities including disabled access too so it’s not exactly into the wild, but has that same sort of feel once you’re out there.